DavidLDawes/lightwalletd/README.md

 - The code **has not been subjected to thorough review** by engineers at the Electric Coin Company
 - We **are actively changing** the codebase and adding features where/when needed

-The current version always reloads the data each time it starts.
-Data is loaded starting with block 1. until the most recent block is reached.
-After that new blocks are added as we get them, until the next restart, then it reloads etc.
+On initial startup lightwalletd starts loading all the blocks starting from block 1.
+As they are loaded they are added to a disk file, the local cache.

+Once all blocks are added, lightwalletd continues waiting for more blocks, adding them as they occur.
+If lightwalletd is stopped then restrarted, it picks up where it left off usig the disk cache and continues ingesting new blocks as they occur.

 🔒 Security Warnings

 The Lightwalletd Server is experimental and a work in progress.
 Use it at your own risk.
 Developers should familiarize themselves with the [wallet app threat model](https://zcash.readthedocs.io/en/latest/rtd_pages/wallet_threat_model.html), since it contains important information about the security and privacy limitations of light wallets that use Lightwalletd.